11 Best Paprika Substitute Options: Your Complete Guide to Paprika

 1. Guajillo Chili Powder

 Guajillo chili powder is a slightly hotter version of the number one paprika substitute: ancho chili powder.
-Considered a mild-hot pepper powder, guajillo chili has smoky notes and is one of Mexico’s most popular chili peppers.
+Guajillo chili is a mild-hot pepper powder with smoky notes and is one of Mexico’s most popular chili peppers.

 2. Crushed Red Pepper Flakes